SYNCRAFT-GITHUB/IDEXConfig/README.md

-# Syncraft IDEX Config Files
+# Syncraft IDEX

-These are macros/settings files for different programs like Klipper, moonraker, and others.
-All softwares/files rights are reserved to the creators, within the distribution license in which they are in agreement.
+Main repository for the Syncraft IDEX 3D printer.

+Should be cloned named as `config` in the `printer_data` repository.

+See `build` for instructions on building the machine for the first time.